Hainguyen2650/Optimization/Minimal Length Edge Disjoint Paths problem/README.txt

 Line i+1 (i = 1, 2, . . ., m): contains 3 positive integers u, v, c in which w is the length of the edge(u,v)

 Output
-Write the sum of lengths of thw two edge-disjoint paths found, or write NOT_FEASIBLE if no solution found.
+Write the sum of lengths of the two edge-disjoint paths found, or write NOT_FEASIBLE if no solution found.

 Example
 Input